Boundary-Condition Quantum Mechanics (BCQM)

 Roadmap (what’s next)

-BCQM V – Emergent gravity and stochastic lensing
+BCQM VIII – Emergent gravity: stochastic lensing and large-scale structure

-Extend the event-graph picture to many interacting threads and large-scale structure.
-The goal is to see how effective gravitational behaviour and lensing could arise as statistical patterns in the web of quantum events, and what kind of “noise” in spacetime that would imply.
+Once a stable cloth geometry is established, extend the event-graph picture to many interacting threads at scale.
+The aim is to see how effective gravitational behaviour and lensing could arise as statistical patterns in the web of quantum events, and what kind of spacetime “noise” that would imply observationally.
+This stage will focus on falsifiable signatures (e.g. lensing statistics, coherence-dependent structure growth, and noise spectra).

 Ongoing work